Mariagca/Rockets-Landing-Dispersion/Scripts/README.md

   include_function_data=False,# do not store full time-series (saves memory, only key outputs)

-  parallel=True,              # run simulations in parallel
+  parallel=False,              # run simulations in parallel
   n_workers=10                # number of CPU workers used )
 ```
-# runs 500 different trajectories with sampled uncertainties

-# → builds landing dispersion statistics
+ builds landing dispersion statistics

 The parallel argument depends on the operating system and environment.
 In some setups (especially on Windows), parallel execution may not behave as expected.
-For this reason, in the .py version this is often set to parallel=False, which runs one simulation at a time.
+For this reason, in the .py version this is set to parallel=False, which runs one simulation at a time.

 Because this can take a long time, it is useful to run the script in the background using screen.